habibayman/PaintForKids/README.md

 |------|------|-------|-----|

 ## Installation
-(1) Clone the repository to your local machine.
+(1) Clone the repository to your local machine.<br />
-(2) Compile and run the project using a C++ compiler with the CMUgraphics library properly linked.
+(2) Compile and run the project using a C++ compiler with the CMUgraphics library properly linked.<br />
     P.S.
-It runs on visual stuido 19 only.
+It runs on visual stuido 19 only.<br />
 (3) Enjoy the game and let your creativity flourish!